 - A motor skill disorder marked by clumsiness (developmental coordination disorder or DCD).

 - Swelling (inflammation) of the lungs and mouth.

 - Swelling (inflammation) of the voice box (laryngitis).

 - Other conditions.

-Thyme oil is POSSIBLY SAFE when applied to the skin.
-In some people, applying the oil to the skin can cause irritation.
-There isn't enough information to know whether thyme oil is safe to take by mouth in medicinal doses.
+When applied to the skin: Thyme oil is POSSIBLY SAFE when applied to the skin.
+In some people, the oil can cause irritation.

 Pregnancy and breast-feeding: Thyme is LIKELY SAFE for pregnant and breast-feeding women when consumed in normal food amounts.
-But it's not known whether it's safe to use thyme in larger medicinal amounts.
-Stick to amounts food naturally in foods if you are pregnant or breast-feeding.
+There isn't enough reliable information to know if thyme is safe to use in larger medicinal amounts.
+Stay on the safe side and stick to amounts found naturally in foods.

 Allergy to oregano and similar plants: People who are allergic to oregano or other Lamiaceae species might also be allergic to thyme.